usnistgov/FIPS201/_FIPS201/system.md

   * A security office may provide updated background investigative information to the IDMS.
   * An HR system may relay hiring status updates.
-  * The IDMS may serve as the Identity Provider (IdP), authenticating the cardholder on behalf of a Relying Party (RP) and issuing assertions of attributes relating to the PIV account.
+  * The IDMS may serve as the Identity Provider (IdP), authenticating the cardholder on behalf of a Relying Party (RP) and issuing assertions of attributes relating to the PIV account to the RP.

 ### 3.1.3 PIV Relying Subsystem {#s-3-1-3}